NationalSecurityAgency/kmyth/sgx/demo/README.md

 ### Build

-Before building, install libkmyth and the SGX SDK, and add both to the dynamic linker configuration (ldconfig).
+Before building, install libkmyth, libkmip, and the SGX SDK, and add both to the dynamic linker configuration (ldconfig).

 To build the program and generate new test keys: